hed-standard/hed-specification/docs/source/07_Library_schemas.md

 **Note:** With the possible (and rare) exception of new `unitClasses` and `units`, partnered library schemas should not have auxiliary sections except for the `prologue` and `epilogue`.

-Auxilliary sections have information for HED tools, and new entries may require modification to schema validation tools.
+Auxiliary sections have information for HED tools, and new entries may require modification to schema validation tools.

 If a new entry is needed, contact the HED Working Group (hed.maintainers@gmail.com) to see if the